splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 To hide all plot lines except one, alt-click (or option-click) the eye icon for the plot line you want to display.
 This can be useful when a chart contains multiple plots and you need to focus on just one.
 To return to the previous view, alt-click the eye icon again for the visible plot line.

-To show or hide all plot lines, click the eye icon above the plot lines and select :strong:`All` or :strong:`None`.
+To show or hide all plot lines, select the eye icon above the plot lines and select :strong:`All` or :strong:`None`.

 .. _plot-name: